wallacelab/paper-li-2024-g2f-stalk-microbiome/revamp_pipeline/README.md

 This is the workflow for Li et al. 2024's analysis of the maize stalk microbiome across the Genomes to Fields initiative.
 This is specifically a revamped one to be more modular and reproducible than the original one.
 Currently it is being stored in a subfolder to make revision easier; eventually it will be moved to the main folder.

+# Step 0 - ASV calling and Picrust analysis

+This is the basic analysis step, going from raw sequencing data to files ready to be imported into R for analysis.

+Importantly, these steps are not really meant to be run from a cloned repo, as they require the fastq files (which are WAY too big for Github).
+They are instead included so all the paramters used can be looked up (if necessary), and the key output files are included in 0_data_files

+**0a_qiime_workflow.sh**

+This script uses QIIME2 to process raw data, build ASV table, and perform alpha and beta diversity analysis.

+**0b_picrust2_workflow.sh**

+This bash script was used to run picrust2 on UGA's high-performance computing cluster, sapelo2.

+**0_data_files**

+This directory holds all the output files from the above.
+Subsequent scripts will load from here to access the original data.

+# Step 1 - Data unification and filtering

+# Step 2 - TODO

+# Step 3 - TODO

 **Explanation for files**